AmishaSomaiya/Machine-Learning/ML-AI-Trends-and-Updates.md

 Llama3 + Groq April 21, 2024
 https://pub.towardsai.net/llama-3-groq-is-the-ai-heaven-337b6afeced3
+8B and 70B

 Corenet SLM by Apple   (around April 24 2024)

 Phi3 mini SLM by Microsoft (around April 23 2024)
+One is the Phi 3 with a 4k context size and the other is the Phi 3 with a 128k context size.
+Both of these have the same architecture and a size of 3.8 Billion Parameters called the Phi 3 mini.
+With 32 heads and 32 layers, Phi-3 balances model complexity with computational efficiency, making it suitable for deployment on mobile devices.

 gemini, claude (need to check timeline position)